 You can do any of the following four actions to cancel out the system

-- 1. Turn OFF the Five Star Commander

-- 2. Turn OFF the overdrive

-- 3. Lightly step on the throttle pedal

-- 4. Pull the gearshift lever down into second gear
+- 1. Turn OFF the Five Star Co-Pilot by pressing the "ATS" button - 2.
+Turn OFF the overdrive (suggested) - 3.
+Lightly step on the throttle pedal - 4.
+Pull the gearshift lever down into second gear